ecwws/lisabot/README.md

 [![Build Status](https://travis-ci.org/priscillachat/priscilla.svg?branch=master)](https://travis-ci.org/priscillachat/priscilla)
 [![Code Climate](https://codeclimate.com/github/priscillachat/priscilla/badges/gpa.svg)](https://codeclimate.com/github/priscillachat/priscilla)

 Priscilla is a chat bot written in go.

-Most other popular chat bots today are written in interpreted language.
-In my opinion, it's a bit unpractical to write a chat bot in go the same way because it'll requires source code modification and re-compilation every time you want to add functionalities to the bot.
-So I took a bit different approach.
+Most chat bots today are written in interpreted languages where add-your-own-code is the typical model.
+The handful existing chatbot written in go also took the same approach.
+In my opinion however, this isn't quite practical for a compiled language like go, because any change to the bot would require re-compiliation of the entire bot's codebase--something you can get away with interpreted languages, but not so much in a compiled language.
+So I took a different approach with Priscilla.

 ## Server-Adapter-Responder Model

-Priscilla is made of three components: **Priscilla server**, **Priscilla Adapter**, and **Priscilla Responder**.
+Priscilla consists of three components:

+* **Priscilla server**
+* **Priscilla Adapter**
+* **Priscilla Responder**

 ### Priscilla Server

-In reality, Priscilla server is actually just a message dispatcher server that acts as the courier to facilite the communication between adapters (connect to chat services) and responders (processes messages, performs actions, and respond to messages).
+In reality, Priscilla server is just a message dispatcher server that acts as the courier to facilite the communication between adapters (connect to chat services) and responders (processes messages, performs actions, and respond to messages).
 Communication protocol is in JSON over TCP and is